Florida Medicaid Long Term Care Eligibility for 2023

 (If nursing facility care is required, the individual must meet the additional eligibility requirements for ICP.)

-Institutional Care Program (ICP)
+Institutional Care Program (ICP) for 2023

 - The Institutional Care Program (ICP) helps people in nursing facilities pay for the cost of their care and provides general medical coverage.